andreafabrizi/DNSProxy/README.md

 MIT license, all rights included.

 ## Disclaimer
-WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup-doh.php* on a trustable server !
+__IF ANONIMITY IS A CONCERN__ please host *nslookup-doh.php* on a trusted server !

-To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic" UDP or TCP "DNS request".
-Such system call relies on different mechanisms to resolve DNS, depending on the operating system; in the case of an hosting provider, such mechanism and operating systems are said to be "managed" hence not in FULL-CONTROL of the user.
-In the context of hosting, we can probably assume that _everything_ had been optimised for serving at the fastest speed with the most of caching made possible.
-Such system calls are therefore outside the scope of DNSP.
+To be clear, the PHP script DOES DO the underlying job, being the resolution via "system calls" of DNS requests, a "classic" UDP or TCP "DNS request".
+Such system call relies on different (leaking) mechanisms to resolve DNS, depending on the operating system; in the case of an hosting provider, such mechanism and operating systems are often "managed" hence not in FULL-CONTROL of the final user.
+In the context of hosting, we can probably assume that _everything_ had been optimised for serving at the fastest speed with the best cache made possible.
+Such sys-calls lie therefore outside the scope of DNSP.

 The DNSProxy *DNSP* is just lazily tunneling into HTTP(S) using curllib and nghttp2.
 By doing this encapsulation, **it avoids leakage** of UDP queries.
-To be on the safe side, using DNS over HTTPS makes eavesdropping and spoofing of DNS traffic between you and the HTTPS provider much less likely.
+To be on the safe side, using DNS-over-HTTPS makes almost impossible to eavesdrop and spoof the DNS traffic between you and the DoH provider, or at least much less likely, given the layer of security provided by HTTP/2.

-That said, you **MUST** use an external server that you trust and you can deploy stuff on !
+That said, you **MUST** use an external resolver/server that you trust, one where you can deploy stuff !

-**Do not forget to set 127.0.0.1 as your unique system resolver (/etc/resolv.conf)**.
+**Do not forget to set 127.0.0.1 as your unique system DNS resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).

-Beware, having the PHP script running on the same local machine (not using a remote webservice) makes no sense and WILL make ALL of your DNS queries leaking.
-Useful for TESTING purposes only !!
+Beware: running the PHP script locally on the same machine (not using a remote webservice) makes no sense and WILL EXPOSE ALL of your queries to DNS leak.
+Running locally is useful for TESTING purposes only !!